MicrosoftDocs/learn/learn-pr/azure/create-basic-hybrid-environment/includes/2-prepare.md

 1. Create the folder structure used in the PowerShell scripts
 2. Download the PowerShell scripts
 3. Install Hyper-V
-4. Create a virtual machine that will be our Active Direcrtory domain controller
+4. Create a virtual machine that will be our Active Directory domain controller
 5. Install Active Directory
 6. Create a test user in Active Directory
 7. Create an Azure Active Directory tenant